-Note: This technical/occupational program is designed to prepare students to enter the job force following completion.
+Notes: This technical/occupational program is designed to prepare students to enter the job force following completion.
 See Technical/Occupational Programs in the general information section of the catalog.

-Cooperative agreements have been established with Francis Tuttle and Metro Tech Technology Centers (Students must file all financial aid through the technology center while attending there) § Criteria available in division office
+Cooperative agreements have been established with Francis Tuttle and Metro Tech Technology Centers.

+\\Students must file all financial aid through the technology center while attending there.

-Automotive Technology - Painting and Refinishing #
+Automotive Technology - Painting and Refinishing (AAS) #